ucb-rit/savio-training-intro-fall-2022/intro.md

 - Two types of parallel Computing
   - Shared memory (e.g., OpenMP)
     - All computation on the same node
-    - Can have shared objects in ram
+    - Can have shared objects in RAM in some cases
   - Distributed memory (e.g., MPI)
     - Computation on multiple nodes
     - Special attention to passing information between nodes